BaconPotatoCat/SITogether/README.md

 - Creates 6 sample user profiles with realistic data
 - Generates profiles with names, ages, genders, courses, bios, and interests
 - Sets default password `wasd12` for all seeded users (hashed with bcrypt)
-- Creates a mix of confirmed and unconfirmed accounts for testing
+- Creates a mix of verified and unverified accounts for testing
 - Provides sample data including profile images from Unsplash

 **To manually run the seed script:**